department-of-veterans-affairs/va.gov-team/products/disability/526ez/design/running notes for teams 1 & 2.md

 - TE updates?

 NOTES

 Error message update
 -    Nyantee will continue to look into this error and provide details by Friday.
 -    Nichole will post in Slack to see if Nathan has any code insight into the error message.

 Submit and Confirmation pages redesign and timeline
 -   This item didn't make it into the roadmap this quarter and will probably be pushed to the next quarter.
 -   Team 1 would like to move forward with research and provide a short-term solution to the issues
--   Ping Rakshinda for more details about where this would fall on the roadmap TE updates?
+-   Ping Rakshinda for more details about where this would fall on the roadmap

+TE updates
 -    Nyantee had a conversation with Shannon about continuing the work on TE over 4142.
 There is also a discussion about re-testing the changes on the landing page.
 -    There is a hold for the Readout of the 526 Landing Page on Wednesday, July 18 at 4PM EST
 -    Julie speak with Shannon and CAIA about TE.
 There are a couple of unresolved issues.
 All changes are being tracked in Sharepoint.

 ## 7/6/23
 Attendees: Nyantee, Kate, Julie, Nichole